 Lower Reid Falls and Gold Rush Cemetery

-Go 1 block off Broadway.
+Walk one block off Broadway.
 Head out of town on State Street, all the way down to the big red White Pass and Yukon Route Railroad buildings.
 As State Street curves around and becomes the Klondike Highway, you’ll see a gravel road on the right that leads you around and through the railroad yard.
 Continue following the road across the railroad tracks.

 The cemetery is down a short path through the woods off of the parking area.
 Another short trail leads you to Lower Reid Falls.
 This is the only way to see Lower Reid Falls, as there is no trail from Upper Reid to Lower Reid.